Blog > Documentation > BIRP Notes Guide for Mental Health Professionals

 With ICANotes, you can generate a complete, professional BIRP note in just a few minutes.
 Drop-down menus, editable templates, and time-saving shortcuts reduce typing, minimize errors, and ensure that your notes are both thorough and compliant.
 Because all documentation is automatically linked to the client’s treatment plan, you’ll also have a seamless way to demonstrate progress and medical necessity for insurance or audits.

-Whether you're documenting individual sessions, group therapy, or psychiatric follow-ups, ICANotes helps you spend less time writing and more time focusing on what matters most—your clients.
+Whether you're documenting individual sessions, group therapy, or psychiatric follow-ups, ICANotes helps you spend less time writing and more time focusing on what matters most — your clients.
+Book a demo to find out more, or sign up for a free 30 day trial below (no credit card required!).

 About the Author